What To Do In Dublin. 5 Walks To Show You Real Dublin.

 Grafton Street

 Grafton Street is the main shopping street.
-Being honest, apart from the buskers and very Dublin flower sellers, it doesn't have much charm.
+Apart from the buskers and very Dublin flower sellers, it doesn't have much charm.
 It's full of international chains.
-But it's a good street to use as your guide.

 Instead, go to Drury Street, Wicklow Street, Exchequer Street or any of the side streets off Grafton Street.
 They are full of interesting independent Irish shops.